tsuru/tsuru/docs/overview.rst

 Scaling
 -------

-The Juju_ provisioner allows you to easily add and remove units, enabling one to scale an application painlessly.
+The Docker_ provisioner allows you to easily add and remove units, enabling one to scale an application painlessly.
 It will take care of the application code replication, and services binding.
 There's nothing required to the developer to do in order to scale an application, just add a new unit and tsuru will do the